Seagate's latest top-tier NVMe SSD broke all speed records on both PCIe 3 and PCIe 4.

 You want the fastest?
 This is it

-The Seagate FireCuda 530 is the fastest NVMe SSD we’ve seen that’s available for PCIe 3 and especially PCIe 4 systems.
+The Seagate FireCuda 530 is the fastest PCIe 4 NVMe SSD we’ve seen to date.
 It’s a bit pricey, but the extra cash also delivers outstanding longevity and support.
 Highly recommended.